kubernetes/website/content/en/docs/reference/glossary/cluster.md

 date: 2019-06-15
 full_link:
 short_description: >
    A set of worker machines, called nodes, that run containerized applications.
-Every cluster has at least one worker node.
+Every cluster has at least one node.

 aka:
 tags: